nazeemkhan77/azure-devops-codepipeline-integration/README.md

 This documentation provides the steps to setup AWS CodePipeline, Azure DevOps, SonarQube and JFrog integrations.

+Pre-Requisites
-## Azure DevOps Repository
+- Azure DevOps Repository
-## Sonarqube Project
+- Sonarqube Project
-## Configuration
+- Sonarqube Configuration
-## Azure DevOps WebHooks with AWS Services
+- Azure DevOps WebHooks with AWS Services
-## Configure Azure DevOps Repo WebHook Trigger
+- Configure Azure DevOps Repo WebHook Trigger

 ## Azure DevOps Setup
-1. Log into the Azure Devops account
+1. Log into the Azure Devops Portal https://dev.azure.com/
-2. Create an organization
+2. Click `New Organization` link to create an organization
-3. Create a repo by importing existing repo from GitHub
+3. Enter the oranization name and select `Central US` from the list under `We'll host your projects in`, and click `Next`
+4. In the `Create a project to get started', enter the project name and click `+ Create Project`button.
+5. Import the existing [GitHub project](https://github.com/in28minutes/spring-unit-testing-with-junit-and-mockito) into the new repo following the steps in the [link](https://docs.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops)
-4. Create a Personal Access Token for AWS CodePipeline to download the repo codebase as zip file
+6. Click on the `User Settings` icon and select `Personal Access Token` to create the token for AWS CodePipeline to download the repo codebase as zip file
+7. Click `+ New Token` button and provide a user-friendly name (for ex, aws-codepipeline-access-token)
+8. Under the Scopes, select `Read` under Code section to provide read access to the token consumer.
+9. Click `Create` button to complete the setup.

 ## Sonarqube Setup